Hub Study Abroad Experiences

 HUB SA 330: Study Abroad Internship Course

-Taken in tandem with a work placement, the course allows students to gain a greater understanding of workplace culture within the host country.
+Taken in conjunction with a credit-bearing work placement, the course allows students to gain a greater understanding of workplace culture within the host country.
 It provides a framework to explore and reflect on the professional and cultural practices observed in the internship.
 The course and placement form an intercultural learning experience in which students can examine socio-cultural differences, beliefs and values while immersed in a diverse organizational and professional community.
 Through class sessions and assignments, students address the ways in which culture informs both work and learning.
 Effective Summer 2020, this course fulfills a single unit in the following BU Hub area: The Individual in Community.